 Who am I?

 Hi, I’m Martijn and I live in the light polluted Netherlands with my wife and two kids.
-I have been interested in astronomy for all my life, but only since a few years (when I bought my first large telescope) the astro bug really caught me.
+I have been interested in astronomy for all my life, but it’s only since a few years (when I bought my first large telescope) that the astro bug really caught me.

-What attracts me most in visual astronomy is observing deepsky objects.
+What attracts me most is visual astronomy and observing deepsky objects.
 I discovered that my observation skills improved when I started drawing what I saw through the eyepiece.
 However, the drawing process itself was so satisfying that it became a hobby of its own.

 For my observations I prefer to travel abroad, La Palma and France being the favourite destinations.
 But also from home, deepsky can still be an option as long as expectations are in line with the possibilities.
 You can still find rural skies at some locations in the north of Holland with SQM readings that can reach a max of 21.6.
 However, the seeing and transparancy are a problem on most days.